German Nouns – Explanation and Examples

 Nomen im Deutschen – Erklärungen und Beispiele

 German nouns are a fundamental element of German, as nouns are basically of every language.
-Different to the English language, German nouns have a grammatical gender.
+Different from the English language, German nouns have grammatical gender.
 So, they can be divided into three kinds:

 - A masculine gender

 - A feminine gender